Dexus/scaleway-kubernetes/README.md

 # Make local image on additional 50gb volume
 make install_on_disk

+# Stop machine and make a snapshot -> image from the additional 50gb Volume
+# Delete imagebuilder

-# Copy image to your private Scaleway image registry
+# Optional: Copy image to your private Scaleway image registry
+# This would launch another Scaleway machine, which
+# will in turn get the image as a tarfile on an additional harddrive
+# and then take a snapshot
+# This might not be possible if you have exhausted all public IPs
-make image_on_local
+#make image_on_local

 # Logout
 exit